 Progressive AI models and human behavior.
-The question of why progressive AI models are not understood has been answered above by emphasizing two factors: the tremendous complexity of these models, and their perception as a new emergent phenomenon that cannot be apprehended only through appeal to the mathematical tools, by which these models have been generated.
+The question of why progressive AI models are not understood has been answered above by emphasizing two factors: the tremendous complexity of these models, and our perception of them as a new emergent phenomenon that can only be apprehended by appealing to the mathematical tools which generated these models in the first place.
 However, since the present paper deals with progressive AI models that attempt to comprehend human behavior, let me propose an additional crucial factor that may explain our difficulty in understanding these models.
 I believe that this crucial factor is consciousness, which was referred to when I discussed the examples about robots.
 The main argument for this can be stated simply: while any attempt to understand human behavior involves consciousness, this crucial factor is missing from progressive AI models.
 Justifications of this claim have been developed by Rakover (2011/2012a, 2011/2012b, 2018, 2021a, 2021b).
 Very briefly, the following can be said.
 In setting out the analogy between a computer and brain activity and function, it has become apparent that while computer function is mechanistic, i.e., its theoretical framework is based on concepts used in the natural sciences – concepts that are not influenced at all by mental processes such as desire and belief – human functioning is mentalistic and includes conscious experience like desire and belief which are intertwined with behavior.
 As long as we do not have a theory that explains how consciousness is grounded in neurophysiology, it is difficult to see how progressive AI models, which are founded on the mechanistic frame of reference of computers, can offer us a full explanation of the conscious behavior of humans.
 In other words, it is hard to see how the explanatory mechanism of these models mirrors the explanatory role that consciousness plays in the explanation and understanding of human behavior.

 References